edly-io/ecommerce/docs/test_ecommerce.rst

 Run Acceptance Tests
 ********************

-Run all acceptance tests by executing ``make accept``.
+Run all acceptance tests by executing ``make e2e``.
 To run a specific test, execute the following command.

 .. code-block:: bash